RobG66/Gamelist-Manager/README.md

 ----
  October 26th, 2025

   Dat tools is nearly done so I took a brief detour into updating the gui presentation.
-I'm making the scraper presentation more streamlines with 'modern' looking style.
+I'm making the scraper presentation more streamlined with 'modern' looking style.
 New combobox and checkbox resource dictionaries for a nicer look as well.

   <img width="3839" height="2006" alt="image" src="https://github.com/user-attachments/assets/4eb995ca-f16e-45e1-8b4c-04a6d06c9df7" />